tlarrain98/fftuna/README.md

 `npm install`

-After installation has finished, open a new shell and navigate into the `/server` directory, then run the command:
+After installation has finished, open a new shell and navigate into the `server` directory, then run the command:

 `npm install`